bruel-gabrielsson/universal-function-approximation-on-graphs/README.md

 This repository is the official PyTorch implementation of the experiments in the following paper:

 Rickard Brüel-Gabrielsson.
-Universal Function Approximation on Graphs
+Universal Function Approximation on Graphs (NeurIPS 2020)

 [arXiv](https://arxiv.org/pdf/2003.06706.pdf)